-- Complete the Foreign National Tax Information Form and meet with Donna Burroughs, International Tax Consultant.
-Contact Donna at firstname.lastname@example.org.
+- Complete the Foreign National Tax Information Form and contact Donna Burroughs, International Tax Consultant, at firstname.lastname@example.org.

 Scholarship Recipients and Student Athletes must also complete the Foreign National Tax Information Form and contact Donna Burroughs, International Tax Consultant, at email@example.com.

 Register for Privateer Alerts, UNO’s Emergency Message Notification at https://uno.omnilert.net/subscriber.php.

 Schedule Adjustments may be made by contacting your Academic Advisor (undergraduates) or Graduate Coordinator

 (graduates).
 Information for both is linked above in the "Resources" box.

 - All students must study full-time each semester (undergraduates enroll in at least 12 credits and graduate students enroll in at least 9 credits).

 - F-1 students are limited to one three-credit online course when enrolled in 12 credits.
 At least nine credits must be any combination of in-person and/or hybrid classes.
 Students enrolled in more than 12 credits may take an additional online class as long as they have at least 9 credits of in-person and/or hybrid classes.

 - J-1 students should enroll in all in-person and/or hybrid classes.

 You must notify OISS within 10 days of any move to give us your new Physical Address.
 You may also update your address in Webstar.
 These are the types of addresses in Webstar: